Jay Cleroux, DVM

 Favorite Thing About Working at Rutland Hospital:

-At Rutland Pet Hospital no day is ever the same, I am always learning something new.
-I also really enjoy the Abdominal UltraSound technology we have.
+At Rutland Pet Hospital no day is ever the same, and always learning something new.
+I also really enjoy the Abdominal Ultrasound technology we have.

 Pets: